yanrising/Eth-Recovery-Sweeper/README.md

 3. plug in whatever EVM rpc provider
 4. enjoy

+*You may need to rename index.cjs to index.js. ".cjs" simply means common javascript, in my case the way my TSconfig was setup require a .cjs extension

 If your wallet is currently being held hostage by a sweeper and: